nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![](hrDiagramPic/2-1S3.png)

-The sequence diagram for adding an event is as shown below:
+The sequence diagram for adding a member is as shown below:

 ![CommandEventAdd](hrDiagramPic/CommandAddMember.png)

-The sequence diagram for adding an event is as shown below:
+The sequence diagram for deleting a member is as shown below:

 ![CommandEventAdd](hrDiagramPic/CommandDelMember.png)